Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 Simply snip out some leaves from the main plant leaving at least 1 inch of petiole still attached to each leaf (the petiole is the stalk that extends from the leaf and attaches it to the stem of the plant).

 Fill a small pot with well-draining soil to make a nursery for your leaf cuttings.
-You can even use a mixture of vermiculite, peat, perlite, and moss.
+You can even use a mixture of vermiculite, peat, perlite or pumice, and moss.

 Stick the leaf wedges or petiole stalks into the soil or moss, and store the pot in a bright, warm plastic bag away from direct sunlight.

-You should start seeing roots about three to four weeks after planting them.
+You will start seeing roots about three to four weeks after planting them.

 After six weeks, your baby plants should be ready to move to your favorite pot or garden.